oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 ## Build something fabulous with Spring Boot and Angular!

 I hope this post has helped you learn how to build secure Angular and Spring Boot apps.
-Using OpenID Connect is a recommended practice for authenticating full-stack apps like this one and Auth0 makes it easy to do.
+Using OpenID Connect is a recommended practice for authenticating full-stack apps like this one, and Auth0 makes it easy to do.
 Adding CSRF protection and packaging your Spring Boot + Angular app as a single artifact is super cool too!

 We've written some other fun Spring Boot, Angular, and JHipster tutorials.
 Check them out!